Fair-GPTQ: Bias-Aware Quantization for Large Language Models: Results

+\paragraph{Effect of the bias regularization $\alpha$ coefficient} Next, we analyze model performance across different values of the regularization coefficient $\alpha$ introduced in the quantization objective (Eq.~\eqref{eq:qc-objective}).
+We quantize the Mistral-Instruct model with $\alpha \in \{0.05, 0.1, 0.25, 0.5\}$ applied across all layers, comparing against $\alpha = 0$, which corresponds to the standard GPTQ objective. \autoref{fig:alpha_ablations} illustrates the effect of increasing $\alpha$ on zero-shot accuracy for HellaSwag (performance) and UnQover (fairness).
+Larger values of $\alpha$ yield consistent improvements in UnQover accuracy relative to GPTQ, with the most substantial gain at $\alpha = 0.25$, where accuracy increases from $33\%$ to $75.46\%$.
+Further increasing $\alpha$ to $0.5$ leads to a degradation in performance across both benchmarks, with HellaSwag accuracy decreasing from $59.68\%$ to $54.8\%$ and UnQover accuracy to $39.54\%$.
+Overall, moderate values of $\alpha$ (i.e., $\alpha \leq 0.1$) yield substantial improvements in UnQover accuracy while largely preserving HellaSwag performance, whereas larger values further enhance debiasing at the cost of task performance.

+\paragraph{Scaling Analysis} We analyze the impact of model scale on the performance of models quantized with \textbf{Fair-GPTQ} to 4-bit precision.
+For these experiments, we consider OPT models of varying sizes, up to 13B parameters.
+We report perplexity as a measure of language modeling performance and evaluate stereotyping bias using CrowS-Pairs, as smaller models (below 6.7B) exhibit low accuracy on generative benchmarks such as BBQ and UnQover even before quantization (below 20\%).

-Figure~\ref{fig:combined_plots_scale_analysis} shows the CrowS stereotype scores for Fair-GPTQ in the lower-layers only setting with $\alpha$ fixed at 0.5.
-Across different OPT model sizes, Fair-GPTQ consistently lowers stereotype scores compared to the GPTQ-SS baseline, demonstrating its effectiveness at scale.
+\autoref{fig:combined_plots_scale_analysis} illustrates the CrowS-Pairs stereotype scores for models quantized using \textbf{Fair-GPTQ} with $\alpha = 0.1$.
+We find that across different OPT model sizes, Fair-GPTQ consistently lowers stereotype scores compared to the GPTQ baseline, demonstrating its effectiveness at scale.
 The largest improvement is observed for the 1.3B parameter model, where the score decreases from 65.47 to 59.57.
-The detailed scores for OPT models of different sizes are provided in Appendix~\ref{app:extended-results}.

-\paragraph{Runtime Comparison} We measure the quantization time of models using Fair-GPTQ$_{\text{ALL}}$ and GPTQ-SS.
-Results for the largest models are reported in Table~\ref{tab:runtime-comparison}.
-We find that quantization runtime increases by around 2 minutes.

-\paragraph{Matrix-type contribution} The results reported in Table~\ref{tab:debias_component_selected_layers} are obtained with Fair-GPTQ applied to only the output projection and fully connected output matrices, motivated by their direct contribution to the residual stream.
-We analyze the contribution of other matrix types to changes in model weights from Eq.~\eqref{eq:delta-solution} (first term), compared to the original GPTQ with $\alpha = 0.1$ applied to all matrices, and present the results in Figure~\ref{fig:matrix_type}.

-We find that the most significant weight updates occur in the attention output projection and the fully connected output layer (FC2) for OPT, and in the MLP down-projection layer for Mistral.
-To further evaluate their contribution, we conduct an ablation study in which the modification is applied to only one type of matrix on the OPT-1.3B model.
-The results show that applying Fair-GPTQ to the output attention projection and output weight (FC) reduces stereotype scores while exerting a smaller impact on perplexity compared to other groups of weights.
-These extended results are presented in Appendix~\ref{app:ablations}.